Student Exposure to Potentially Infectious Agents and/or Hazardous Materials Policy and Procedures -"Needle Stick" policy

 In addition to education built into each college's curriculum, students must complete required chemical safety and blood borne pathogens training as outlined by The Department of Risk Management Services (RMS).
 This training is required by Occupational Safety and Health Administration (OSHA) standards and includes information on hazard recognition, exposure prevention, and post-exposure procedures.

-After the student's insurance has paid the claim, the college will reimburse the student for the amount he/she paid for the initial assessment, prophylactic treatment, and necessary tests including labs related to the exposure.
-See Reimbursement Procedure.
+After the student's insurance has paid the claim, the college will reimburse the student for the amount they paid for the initial assessment, prophylactic treatment, and necessary tests including labs related to the exposure.
+See Reimbursement Procedure below.
 Visiting students are not eligible for reimbursement.
 The student maintains financial responsibility for medical costs beyond the care outlined above.
 Students are not eligible for worker's compensation benefits.

 Training Institutions and Site Affiliates

 All contracts with training institutions and site affiliates will include a provision that requires the training institutions and site affiliates to provide or make available assessment of an exposure to determine exposure significance and the necessity for treatment, if applicable.
-Provision will also require the training institution and site affiliate to ensure any required assessment and treatment will be within the time limits articulated, as set forth in the most recent protocols of the Centers for Disease Control (CDC) and consistent with the Occupational Safety and Health Administration (OSHA) Standards.
+Provision will also require the training institution and site affiliate to ensure any required assessment and treatment will be within the time limits articulated, as set forth in the most recent protocols of the Centers for Disease Control & Prevention (CDC) and consistent with the Occupational Safety and Health Administration (OSHA) Standards.
+Post-exposure testing and further prophylactic drug treatment, and care of Arizona Health Sciences Center Students will be performed in Tucson, Phoenix, Gilbert, or local Affiliate.

 In the event of an exposure, students must follow the following procedure:

-- For Blood/Body Fluid Exposures: Following the incident, the facility at which exposure occurred shall immediately make available to the affected student a copy of all the student's records relating to the treatment and follow up, and if and when available, results regarding the HIV, HBV, and HCV status of the source, to the extent permitted by law.
+- Following the incident, the affiliate facility at which exposure occurred shall immediately make available to the affected student a copy of all the student's records relating to the treatment and follow up, and if and when available, results regarding the HIV, HBV, and HCV status of the source, to the extent permitted by law.

 For UA UAHS Students Only